davidcalikes/Marvelous-Matching/docs/README.md

 # Marvelous Matching
+## Overview

 Marvelous Matching is a browser based matching game for pre-school infants and children with learning disabilities.

-Designed and tested within a special learning environment with professional guidance from teachers and support staff, Marvelous Matching is a valuable classroom and homeschool resource for its target audience.
+Designed and tested within a special learning environment with professional guidance from teachers and support staff, Marvelous Matching is a valuable classroom and homeschool, educational resource.

-The feature packed application also allows users to access a stimulating and rewarding library of custom sounds to enhance the users educational experience.
-These sounds are user controlled and promote interaction and engagement.

-The game offers users a choice of three separate categories: ‘Animals’, ‘Shapes’, and ‘Colours’ as well as a choice of two game modes: 'Learning' and 'Test'.

-Thoughtfully designed, the game provides a challenging and rewarding user experience for its target audience.
+Thoughtfully designed, the game provides a fun, engaging and satisfying learning experience for its intended audience.

 <img src="./readme_images/mockup.png">